Hegi/unix-setup/README.md

 this shouldn't be a show-stopper; especially with the WSL integrations, I wanted to be explicit with it, before you start wanting to use this approch with other repos as well.

+Now can you just encrypt the repo, and store it as a private one in a cloud provider?
+Sure!
+Do I recommend doing it?
+Nope!
+And before you mention that I am about to do the exact same thing bellow, let me remind you that this entire repo is mostly for demo purposes, and that there is absolutely nothing sensitive in the repo in question.
+Further more I am also sharing the encryption key for said repo, so at this point it's only technically encrypted.

 ### Installation using an encrypted dotfiles repo

 Make sure you have a gpg key for encryption and that you backed it up into a file.
 If you don't you can use the